sneham-boop/colourly/README.md

 ## Known issues

+These are some of the known issues that exist in this application and I plan on resolving them.

 1. Colourly has only been tested in Google Chrome so far therefore behavior could be unexpected in other browsers.
 2. The "Create" page has few issues:
   - The selector icons do not maintain position when window is re-sized.
 A quick refresh fixes the locations again.
 I am working towards a more robust way to bind them to the colour selector.
   - The bounding range of the selector movement depends on the vertical scroll position.
 The vertical scroll must be all the way up.
 3. No error messages are shown to the user if login fails or if a user tries to delete a palette they did not create.
 The page simply refreshes.
 I plan to add more helpful errors for such scenarios.
-4. Currently, any number of palettes may be created with the same colours and number of them.
+4. Currently, any number of palettes may be created with the same colours.
 A better approach would be to check in the database for a similar combination prior to adding a redundant palette.
-5. The palette menu is not bound to the three dots icon.
-It's position does not change as the window is re-sized.
+5. The palette menu is not bound to the three dots icon for each palette.
+It's position does not change with the palette as the window is re-sized.
 6. I would love to improve this project, so if you notice any other features are broken or need improvement, please contact me.